skypjack/entt/docs/md/entity.md

 directly and avoid superfluous checks.
 There is nothing as fast as a single type view.
 In fact, they walk through a packed (actually paged) array of components and return them one at a time.<br/>
-Single type views also offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list.
+Views also offer a bunch of functionalities to get the number of entities and components they are going to return.
 It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 Multi type views iterate entities that have at least all the given components in